Concave Utility Reinforcement Learning with Zero-Constraint Violations: Regret Analysis

-To bound the regret because of the imperfect knowledge of the system model, we can now use Lemma \ref{lem:bound_average_by_bellman_main} and Lemma \ref{lem:bound_bellman_s_a_main}.
-We now bound the expected Bellman error in epoch $e$ starting from state $s_{t_e}$ and action $a_{t_e}$ by constructing a Martingale sequence with filtration $\mathcal{F}_t = \{s_1, a_1, \cdots, s_{t-1}, a_{t-1}\}$ and using Azuma's inequality \cite{bercu2015concentration}.
+We use Lemma \ref{lem:bound_average_by_bellman_main} and Lemma \ref{lem:bound_bellman_s_a_main} to bound the regret because of the imperfect knowledge of the system model.
+We bound the expected Bellman error in epoch $e$ starting from state $s_{t_e}$ and action $a_{t_e}$ by constructing a Martingale sequence with filtration $\mathcal{F}_t = \{s_1, a_1, \cdots, s_{t-1}, a_{t-1}\}$ and using Azuma's inequality \cite{bercu2015concentration}.
 Using the Azuma's inequality, we can also bound the deviations because of the stochasticity of the Markov Decision Process.
-The result is stated in the following lemma. \begin{lemma} With probability at least $1-T^{-5/4}$, the regret incurred from imperfect model knowledge and process stochastics is bounded by
+The result is stated in the following lemma with proof in Appendix \ref{app:regret_bounds}. \begin{lemma} With probability at least $1-T^{-5/4}$, the regret incurred from imperfect model knowledge and process stochastics is bounded by